-We recommend you bring 1/3 of your money in cash US Dollars and the rest of your money on your Visa or Mastercard credit/debit card.
+We recommend you bring 1/3 of your money in cash US Dollars and the rest of your money on your credit/debit card.

 They generally accept all major currencies for exchange but US Dollars are accepted everywhere.

-ATM’s are widely available for you to draw local currency using your Visa or Mastercard credit/debit card.
+ATM’s are widely available for you to draw local currency using your credit/debit card.

-For Europeans all visas on this expedition can easily be obtained at borders and all are currently free.
-Other nationalities may require a couple of visas before arrival at a border and these are best obtained en-route just before entering.
-For more definitive information about what nationalities require what visas please have a look at www.thevisamachine.com
+For most nationalities all visas on this expedition can easily be obtained at borders and most are currently free.
+Some nationalities may require a couple of visas before arrival at a border and these are best obtained en-route just before entering.

-Non-European passport holders should budget approximately £100 for visas.
+American and Australian passport holders should budget approximately £100 for these visas.

-Please ensure you have 10 free pages in your passport in order to accommodate all the visas and stamps, and ensure your passport is valid for at least 1 year after your departure date.
+Please ensure you have 5 blank pages in your passport in order to accommodate all the visas and stamps, and ensure your passport is valid for at least 11 months after your departure date.

 Vaccination requirements are constantly changing so we recommend you seek the latest professional medical advice at least 8 weeks before departure to ensure you allow yourself enough time to obtain all necessary vaccinations.
-Nomad Travel’s website has up-to-date information on vaccinations, malaria and other general medical advice for all the countries we will be visiting and they also administer vaccinations at their Travel Clinics in various locations within UK.
+Nomad Travel’s website has up-to-date information on vaccinations, malaria and other general medical advice for all the countries we will be visiting and they also administer vaccinations at their travel clinics in various locations in the UK.

-Alternatively speak with your local Health Professionals for current accurate information.
-You will need to make an appointment with your GP or Travel Clinic and take a list of the countries you are visiting and the approximate dates when you will be there.
+Alternatively speak with your local health professionals for current accurate information.
+You will need to make an appointment with your doctor or travel clinic and take a list of the countries you are visiting with the approximate dates when you will be there.

 We carry a comprehensive first aid kit aboard the vehicle but it is recommended that you bring your own basic first aid kit for general use.

-It is compulsory that every person who travels with Madventure obtain travel insurance for the complete duration of the expedition.
-Proof of travel insurance must be shown before joining an expedition.
+It is compulsory that every person who travels with Madventure obtain travel insurance for the complete duration of the tour.
+Proof of travel insurance must be shown before joining a tour.

-There are various travel insurance companies to choose from and a Google search will bring up a vast selection but for clients who are resident in UK we recommend a London based company named Campbell Irvine, www.campbellirvine.com, tel.
-020 7938 1734.
-They are familiar with what we do, so mention our name and the expedition you are travelling on and they will provide excellent cover for you.
+There are various travel insurance companies to choose from and a Google search will bring up a vast selection but for a comprehensive reliable policy that includes Covid Cover and Medical Repatriation we recommend a London based company named Campbell Irvine, Telephone: +44 20 7938 1734, https://microsite.

-If you choose to obtain your travel insurance through another company please ensure you read the small-print and make sure you are covered for Medical Repatriation.
+If you choose to obtain your travel insurance through another company please ensure you read the small-print and make sure your policy includes Covid Cover and Medical Repatriation.